SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/6-deploy-to-kyma.md

-# Deploy and Run the Application on Kyma with SAP S/4HANA Cloud Backend
+# Deploy and Run the Application on Kyma

 ## Usage Scenario